 Background and general framework of the project

-In the context of a programme undertaken by the Government of Tunisia and the Millennium Challenge Corporation (MCC), the OECD has been asked to share its extensive experience in competition assessment and in capacity building in order to identify restrictions and provide recommendations that aim at increasing consumer’s welfare and economic growth.
+In the context of the European Union’s “Programme d'Appui à la Gouvernance Economique” the Government of Tunisia wishes to improve the national business climate and revive business investment as part of a post-COVID recovery plan.
+The OECD has been asked to contribute to this effort and share its extensive experience in pro-competitive reforms to identify restrictions and provide recommendations that aim at increasing consumer’s welfare and economic growth.

-This work is complemented by workshops to build the capacity of Tunisian officials to conduct competition assessment, in line with international best practices.
+The OECD will hold extensive consultations with the Tunisian administration and other stakeholders to tailor the analysis and the recommendations of both reviews to the Tunisian reality.
+The work will be complemented by workshops to build the capacity of Tunisian officials to conduct competition assessments, in line with international best practices.

 The essential role of competition